Xestia tecta

 Xestia tecta is a species of moth in the family Noctuidae.
 In Europe, the species is only known from the boreal area of Fennoscandia, north-western Russia and the northern Ural Mountains.
 Outside of Europe it occurs in northern and central Siberia and the north-western USA including Alaska as well as north-western and central Canada.

 The wingspan is 32–41 mm.
-Adults are on wing from June to August.
+Adults are on wing from July to August.
+Males are nocturnal, and females are active in the afternoon.
+The larvae are reddish brown, and have a white lateral band.
 The species takes two years to reach maturity.

-The larvae feed on hardwood shrubs such as Huckleberries (Vaccinium spp.).
+The larvae feed on dwarf birch (Betula nana), and hardwood shrubs such as huckleberries in the genus Vaccinium.